pkdone/mongo-agg-graph-descend/README.md

 ## Define the 'graphDescend' Function

-Load the graphDescend() function definitioninto the MongoDB SHell ready to be used by an aggregation pipeline:
+Load the graphDescend() function definition into the MongoDB Shell ready to be used by an aggregation pipeline:

 ```javascript
 /**